Doc’s Home of the Timeline Motorcycle

 At the entrance of the gift, store are cast iron beams from a bank in Michigan.

 Located in the back of the gift shop is a particular area that features workbenches that once belonged to both of Doc’s grandfathers.
 And displayed on the walls are many of Doc’s original tools from when he opened his shop in 1979.

 With everything that Doc’s Harley Davidson offers, visiting here becomes a family adventure where everyone feels welcome.

 Let’s not forget that Doc’s is a Harley-Davidson dealership where you can stop in and take a look at both new and used Harley-Davidson Motorcycles and take one for a test drive.

 One of the most interesting features of Doc’s Harley Davidson is its service area.
 Since Doc’s Harley-Davidson dealership opened in 1979, Doc has prided himself on the service area’s open-door policy.
 You can stop at the double glass door and watch the service technicians work on bikes, or you can push those doors open, wander in and watch as bikes are being serviced or repaired.

 Are you a Harley Davidson enthusiast?
 Check out our Harley-Davidson finds for those special items.

-Doc says his love for motorcycles started at birth and he has been tinkering since he was as young as 5 or 6.
-When he was 15 he couldn’t afford to buy a bike, so he built a chopper mini-bike from the ground up by himself.
-Doc bent the frame & fork out of tubing, added an old 5hp Briggs and Stratton lawnmower engine and wheels.
+Doc says his love for motorcycles started at birth, and he has been tinkering since he was as young as 5 or 6.
+When he was 15, he couldn’t afford to buy a bike, so he built a chopper mini-bike from the ground up by himself.
+Doc bent the frame & fork out of tubing and added an old 5hp Briggs and Stratton lawnmower engine and wheels.